The amount of Council Tax you pay depends on where you live within the district, what band your property is in, and your personal circumstances.

 The links on this page will help you to find out what the charges are, who should pay them, and how and where to do so.
 There are also details about some of thecircumstances in which you may not have to pay the full charge and the forms you can use to make claims for reductions.

 Council Tax bills are based on two or more residents aged 18 or over living in a property.
-If you live alone or with someone who isn’t included when we count the number of residents you can apply for a discount.
+If you live alone or with someone who isn’t included when they count the number of residents you can apply for a discount.

 Some properties are exempt from Council Tax.

 If you pay Council Tax there are two types of benefit you can claim: Council Tax Benefit and Second Adult Rebate.
-Use our online benefits calculator to see if you can claim Council Tax Benefit.
+Use their online benefits calculator to see if you can claim Council Tax Benefit.

 If your home has been specifically adapted to meet the needs of a disabled resident you may be entitled to a reduction in the amount of Council Tax you have to pay.